-Once you’ve examined the timing and amounts of regular payments and income streams, you can work with your banker to create a liquidity optimization plan that will work for you.
-Short-term, low-risk solutions can maximize returns while also ensuring you have access to the cash you need to cover costs as they arise.
+Once you’ve examined the timing and amounts of regular payments and income, you can work with your banker to create a liquidity optimization plan.
+Using these short-, mid- and long-term categories, you can build a custom plan that includes both savings and investment accounts to optimize earnings while maintaining access to the cash you need.

-Look to your banker for long-term support
+Leverage your bank for long-term support

-Not only can your banker help you choose a short-term savings model that aligns with your cash flow fluctuations, but they can also help you create a long-term strategy.
-Building a liquidity management strategy that yields consistent returns requires a deep understanding of a business’ goals, special requirements and risk appetite.
+Your relationship with your banker plays an important role in building a comprehensive, long-term investment plan.
+Not only can your banker help you choose a short-term savings model that aligns with your cash flow fluctuations, but they can also help you create a long-term approach.
+Building a liquidity management strategy that yields consistent returns requires a deep understanding of your business’ goals, special requirements and risk appetite.

 Working with the right financial partner gives you a team of experts who know your business well enough to create a custom plan and can evolve that plan as your needs become increasingly sophisticated.

 If you are interested in learning more about how UMB can help your business as a financial partner, visit our website.